boutproject/BOUT-dev/manual/sphinx/developer_docs/code_layout.rst

    running (blue)

 The initialisation process is shown in red: basic information is first read from the grid file (e.g. size of the grid, topology etc.), then the user-supplied initialisation code is called.
-This code can read other variables from the grid, and makes at least one call to ``bout_solve`` to specify a variable to be evolved.
-The main thing ``bout_solve`` does is to add these variables to the solver.
+This code can read other variables from the grid, and makes at least one call to `PhysicsModel::bout_solve` to specify a variable to be evolved.
+The main thing `bout_solve <PhysicsModel::bout_solve>` does is to add these variables to the solver.

 The process of running a timestep is shown in blue in :numref:`fig-layout1`: The main loop calls the solver, which in turn calls PVODE.
 To evolve the system PVODE makes calls to the RHS function inside solver.
-This moves data between PVODE and BOUT++, and calls the user-supplied ``physics_run`` code to calculate time-derivatives.
+This moves data between PVODE and BOUT++, and calls the user-supplied `PhysicsModel::rhs` code to calculate time-derivatives.
 Much of the work calculating time-derivatives involves differential operators.

-Calculation of the RHS function ``physics_run``, and handling of data in BOUT++ involves many different components. :numref:`fig-layout2` shows (most) of the classes and functions involved, and the relationships between them.
+Calculation of the `RHS function <PhysicsModel::rhs>`, and handling of data in BOUT++ involves many different components. :numref:`fig-layout2` shows (most) of the classes and functions involved, and the relationships between them.
 Some thought was put into how this should be organised, but it has also changed over time, so some parts could be cleaner.

 .. _fig-layout2:
 .. figure:: ../figs/layout2.*